pmd/pmd-github-action-tests/README.md

     * the violation should appear on the correct line. annotations are created at "end line" by github.
       The comment in the file is at begin line and can be earlier.
 * The violations should appear as build annotations for the build
-    * note: the buils is srun 3 times for each OS
+    * note: the buils is run 3 times for each OS
     * in total there are 12 violations: 6 errors, 6 warnings

 ### Source path is used